RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-argo-cd/README.md

    **Note:** You can only use one of the options per component.

-2. Add your auth key to the environmental variables for your backstage backend server (you can acquire it by sending a GET HTTP request to Argo CD's `/session` endpoint with username and password):
+2. Add your auth key to the environment variables for your backstage backend server (you can acquire it by sending a GET HTTP request to Argo CD's `/session` endpoint with username and password):
    ```
    ARGOCD_AUTH_TOKEN="argocd.token=<auth-token>"
    ```